open-sauced/intro/contributing/i18n-guidelines.md

     - [:us: English](https://intro.opensauced.pizza/#/becoming-a-maintainer/README)
     ```

-- Translate and add the following note to the top of the README located in the root:
+- Add the following note to the top of the README located in the root:

   ```markdown
   > [!NOTE]